CangShuMoto/NasaFMod/README.md

 ## About
 This project is centered around recreating the Nikon F "FTN" or "Photonic" cameras built for NASA for the Skylab and late Apollo missions.
 This requires several different modifications and models, which I will document here.

-##Mod Items
+## Mod Items
--Rewind Knob
+- Rewind Knob
--Shot Counter
+- Shot Counter